microsoft/TemplateStudio/docs/WPF/projectTypes/menubar.md

 ### 4. Open in a new window

 Shows a page in a separate Window.
 This is done with the help of the MultiView feature.
 You should use the OpenInNewWindow method in the WindowManagerService class.
 (Except in Prism where you should use the Prism dialog service.)
+You should add a dependency injection to this service in the ShellViewModel constructor.

 ### 5. Open in a dialog

 Shows a page in a dialog over the app window with a button on the bottom to dismiss the dialog.
 You should use the OpenInDialog method in the WindowManagerService class.
-(Except in Prism where you should use the Prism dialog service.)
+(Except in Prism where you should use the Prism DialogService.)
+You should add a dependency injection to this service in the ShellViewModel constructor.

 <a name="newmenuitems"></a>